junuxyz/junuxyz.github.io/content/posts/fluent-python-cheat-sheet.md

 +++
-title = "Fluent Python Cheat Sheet for Newbies" date = 2025-07-22T18:50:06+09:00 draft = true categories = ['ML'] tags = ['ml', 'python']
+title = "Fluent Python Cheat Sheet for Newbies" date = 2025-07-22T18:50:06+09:00 draft = false categories = ['ML'] tags = ['ml', 'python']
 +++

-High-level ML frameworks and libraries (e.g., PyTorch, JAX, TensorFlow, NumPy, Triton) are mostly based on Python.
+High-level ML frameworks and libraries (e.g., PyTorch, JAX, TensorFlow, NumPy, Triton, and may more) are mostly based on Python.

 I've known Python for a while, but I've never learned it to a professional degree and wouldn't say I'm good at Python programming.
 So, I decided to read _Fluent Python_ (which seems to be one of the 'bible' figures of Python) to cover some topics and improve my Python programming skills.